kriventsov/2018_data_science_bowl_talk/README.md

-My presentation for the Learn Data Science meetup in Vancouver about 2018 Data Science Bowl on Kaggle, where I finished in the top 2% out of 3634 participants.
+This repository contains the slides of the presentation that I gave on March 22, 2018 for the Learn Data Science meetup in Vancouver.
+My presentation was about the IEEE Camera Model Identification competition on Kaggle.

+The video of my talk can be found here.